tudelft3d/azul/README.md

 * Customising colours
 * QuickLook plug-in
 * Icon previews
+* iOS support

 ## Compilation

 We have included an Xcode 8 project to easily compile azul.
 Note that older versions of Xcode cannot compile Swift 3.

 azul depends on the following libraries: [Boost](http://www.boost.org), [CGAL](http://www.cgal.org), [GMP](https://gmplib.org), [MPFR](http://www.mpfr.org) and [pugixml](http://pugixml.org).
 These can be easily obtained using [Homebrew](http://brew.sh).
-However, we also provide bundled versions of them for convenience.
-These assume that they will be put into the Frameworks folder in the azul app bundle (i.e. their install names and cross dependencies are set to @rpath/xxx.dylib), but they are otherwise identical to those that can be obtained from Homebrew.
+However, we also provide bundled versions of the first four for convenience, and pugixml works well as a static library.
+The provided libraries assume that they will be put into the Frameworks folder in the azul app bundle (i.e. their install names and cross dependencies are set to @rpath/xxx.dylib), but they are otherwise identical to those that can be obtained from Homebrew.

 ## Licence